actualbudget/docs/docs/experimental/simplefin-sync.md

    ![](/static/img/connecting-your-bank/connecting-your-bank-simplefin-07.png)

 3. A Link Accounts box will pop up.
-To link a SimleFIN account to an Actual account, click the "Setup bank-sync" button in the same row.
+To link a SimpleFIN account to an Actual account, click the "Setup bank-sync" button in the same row.
    - The "Bank Account To Sync" column contains the names of the accounts found via SimpleFIN
    - The "Account in Actual" column contains the name of the Actual account it is linked to.
    - You can also click in the "Account in Actual" column, instead of clicking the "Setup bank-sync" button.